Tomoki Hiwatashi: 2025–2026 season: Final competitive season & retirement

 Hiwatashi began the season by competing on the 2025–26 ISU Challenger Series, finishing ninth at the 2025 CS Cranberry Cup International as well as winning bronze at the 2025 CS Kinoshita Group Cup and at the 2025 CS Trialeti Trophy.

 In late October, he competed at the 2025 Cup of China, where he finished in fourth place, earning a new personal best free skate and combined total score in the process.
+He then followed this up with a ninth-place finish at 2025 Skate Canada International.